 Part of this is that people assume bisexuals are either going through some sort of period or phase in their life, or that they have an over-active libido.
-However, this isn’t the case, as many bisexuals also life monogamous lives with lasting relationships, the same as many couples do.
+However, this isn’t the case, as many live monogamous lives with lasting relationships, the same as many couples do.

 If you need a first bi date idea, you should check out our best LGBT movies list.

-The reality is that bisexuals are people like anyone else, simply looking for relationships that satisfy them while being accepted for being who they are, without judgements or reservations.
-They have varying degrees of attraction for different people and can commit to a relationship like anyone else.
+The reality is that bi people like anyone else, simply look for relationships that satisfy them while being accepted for being who they are, without judgements or reservations.
+They have varying degrees of attraction for different people and commit to a relationship like anyone else.

 Confronting stigma concerning your sexual identity is difficult, but you aren’t alone.
 Any time you are honest with who you are and make it known, the world becomes a more beautiful and more interesting place.